tmu-nlp/100knock2017/README.md

 ## Notes
 Please use Python3.
 Please ask TA's helps if you cannot solve the question.
+Please commit your script and picture's file only.
+(Don't commit the other files such as text file.)
 **Don't change the others' directories.**
 Teaching materials of this meeting are written in Japanese, so some participants need to translate them.